Video2BEV: Transforming Drone Videos to BEVs for Video-based Geo-localization: Conclusion

 \section{Conclusion}

 In this work, we propose to leverage videos to mitigate the impact of environmental constraints in drone visual geo-localization.
 We propose a new Video2BEV paradigm that transforms drone-view videos into Bird's Eye View (BEV) images by 3D gaussian splatting.
-This transformation effectively reduces the viewpoint gap between the drone view and the satellite view.
-Our Video2BEV paradigm also includes a diffusion-based module to generate negative samples, enhancing the scalability of the model.
-To validate the proposed method, we introduce the UniV dataset, a new video-based drone geo-localization dataset.
+This transformation effectively reduces the \textbf{inter-platform} viewpoint disparity between the drone view and the satellite view.
+Our Video2BEV paradigm also includes a diffusion-based module to generate negative samples, enhancing the \textbf{intra-platform} discriminative ability of the model.
+To support the video setting and validate the proposed framework, we introduce the UniV dataset, a new video-based drone geo-localization dataset.
 The dataset includes flight paths of the drone at $30^\circ$ and $45^\circ$ elevation angles and corresponding videos recorded at up to 10 frames per second.
-Our Video2BEV paradigm outperforms other approaches in terms of Recall@1 and AP.
+Extensive experiment validates that our Video2BEV paradigm outperforms other competitive approaches in both supervised setting on UniV and OOD testing on unseen SUES-200.